avallecam/avallecam/README.md

 ### epidemiologically usefull

-- `epi_tidymodel_*`: summmarize core estimates for OR, RR, PR, regression models (including gaussian-identity)
+- `epi_tidymodel_*`: summmarize core estimates for OR, RR, PR regression models and linear regression coefficients.
-- `epi_tidymodel_up`: update raw models to generate various simple models or adjsuted by one parsimous model
+- `epi_tidymodel_up`: update raw models to generate various simple models or adjusted by one parsimous model

 ### to make my life -just a little bit more- easy